garethky/ADS1220-Klipper-Board/High Temp Load Cell Toolhead Board/Design Discussion.md

 ## Squaks
 This section is a TODO list of issues and subjects not yet thought through:
-* Add registration holes to the stencil layer
-* Consider re-adding the fan LEDs - not convinced they will be useful.
-* Carefully double check the pin assignments on the MCU for all pins.
+* Double check the pin assignments on the MCU for all pins.
 PWM, ADC, SPI etc.
+* Double check the footprint of the Oscillator Module
+* Re-Run via stitching

 ## References
 You cant learn anything quickly without looking at the work of others.
 I specifically want to credit: